InyoungChoi-acai/InyoungChoi-acai.github.io/index.md

 ## Research Experience
 ### Graduate Research Associate
+ 1. Research on Intelligent Routing Technologies for Mega-Constellation Satellite Networks (2025 - , Sponsor: KARI)
- 1. Development of OBP Network Technology for Ultra-Small Communication Satellites  (2024 ~ 2025, Sponsor: Hanwha Systems)
+ 2. Development of OBP Network Technology for Ultra-Small Communication Satellites  (2024 - 2025, Sponsor: Hanwha Systems)
- 2. Study on OBP Network Routing and Handover Algorithms (2024 ~ 2025, Sponsor: Hanwha Systems)
+ 3. Study on OBP Network Routing and Handover Algorithms (2024 - 2025, Sponsor: Hanwha Systems)

 ### Undergraduate Research Associate
 **Undergraduate Research Intern at SSC Lab.
 (Advisor: Donghyun Cho) (Jan.
-2022 ~ Jan.
+2022 - Jan.
 2024)**
  1. Research for Advancing Technologies of Reusable Uncrewed Space Vehicles (Jan.
-2023 ~ Dec.
+2023 - Dec.
 2023) <br>
    : Developed a dynamic simulator by using dual quaternion
  2. Study on the Relative Dynamics for Rendezvous Optimization Mission (Jan.
-2023 ~ Dec.
+2023 - Dec.
 2023) <br>
    : Developed a rendezvous trajectory optimization algorithm using Trajectory Correction Maneuver (TCM)
  3. Study on the Satellite’s Attitude Control (Jul.
-2022 ~ Dec.
+2022 - Dec.
 2023) <br>
    : Designed the satellite’s ADCS simulator based on Simulink and MATLAB

 **Solid-propellant Based Retro Rocket Development (Jan.
-2021 ~ Dec.
+2021 - Dec.
 2021)**
   1. Developed a PD controller and thrust vector control system using Arduino
   2. Designed a ground station GUI using the Processing programming language
   3. Established the flight S/W for a scientific rocket